syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 ## Keyboard Behavior

-N> Keyboard behavior Combinations is applicable for Xamarin.Forms.macOS and Xamarin.Forms.UWP only.Keyboard Combinations works only when Selection Mode is applied.
+`SfDataGrid` supports selection via keyboard interaction for the Xamarin.Forms.macOS and Xamarin.Forms.UWP platforms.
+Keyboard interaction will not have any effect when `SfDataGrid.SelectionMode` is set as `SelectionMode.None`.

 <table>
 <tr>